mayankshah1607/website/content/blog/demystifying-kube-proxy.md

 While it may look like magic from the outside, the mechanisms used by Kubernetes to handle compex networking tasks are rather interesting to learn.
 Networking is a field that is just as complex as it is deep, and covering every concept in a single blog post would be nearly impossible.
 I plan on writing about other areas of networking in Kubernetes, in the near future.
 These topics will include CNI, DNS, Ingress and hopefully a lot more.

 Thank you so much for taking the time to read this post.
 If you found it helpful, please do consider sharing it with your friends and colleagues.
-Feedback and (constrictive) critisism is also always more than welcome.
+Feedback and (constructive) critisism is also always more than welcome.

 ## Extra reading